clairemcwhite/clairemcwhite.github.io/_posts/2020-01-12-dona-recipe.md

  6. Remove about 2/3 total seeds from insides of peppers.

+ 7. Remove skins from garlic cloves

- 7. Blend peppers, garlic, oil, and salt on high ("liquify") for 30 seconds or until very smooth (and oil does not separate)<br>
+ 8. Blend peppers, garlic, oil, and salt on high ("liquify") for 30 seconds or until very smooth (and oil does not separate)<br>
    <img src="https://raw.githubusercontent.com/clairemcwhite/clairemcwhite.github.io/master/images/blended.jpg" width="300"/><br>
 *Fully blended*

- 8. Refrigerate over night (or at minimum until cool)
+ 9. Refrigerate over night (or at minimum until cool)

 ### Results of experiments